 Prime Cost vs Diminishing Value

 As you can see, prime cost vs diminishing value depreciation methods will claim the same total value over forty years.
-However, each technique uses different rules to achieve either more significant upfront claims or a more consistent pattern of claim each year of ownership.
+However, each technique uses different rules and tax depreciation schedule strategies to achieve either more significant upfront claims or a more consistent pattern of claim each year of ownership.

 The ATO determines the effective life of a great number of assets.
-As a property investor, if you choose to make your claim using the diminishing value method of depreciation, then you will be claiming a more significant proportion of the property’s cost in the first few years of its effective life.
+As a property investor, if you choose to make your claim using the diminishing value method of tax depreciation claim, then you will be get a more significant proportion of the property’s cost in the first few years of its effective life.
 As an investor, you will be entitled to substantial deductions only in the earlier years of owning the property.

-On the other hand, prime cost depreciation methods yield the investor a consistent depreciation amount until the full value of your property is claimed.
-The greater deductions come in the asset’s depreciation schedule’s later years.
-Investors looking to maximise their claim later in the asset’s life should look to this method.
+On the other hand, prime cost depreciation methods yield the investor a consistent way to claim depreciation until the full value of your property is claimed.
+The greater deductions in prime cost methods come in the asset’s tax depreciation schedule in later years.
+Investors looking to maximise their claim later in the asset’s life should look to this tax depreciation schedule and method.

 Which Method of Depreciation Should I Use?

-Determining the better out of prime cost vs diminishing value comes down to a few factors that need to be considered by the investor.
-Whether you want uniform depreciation as provided by the prime cost method or more upfront depreciation value in the initial years of your property’s effective life, sacrificing later value, there are some of the fundamental considerations when choosing between prime cost vs diminishing value:
+Determining the better out of diminishing value and prime cost comes down to a few factors that need to be considered by the investor.
+Whether you want uniform tax depreciation as provided by the prime cost method or to claim more upfront depreciation value in the initial years of your property’s effective life, sacrificing later value, there are some of the fundamental considerations when choosing between prime cost vs diminishing value:

 1. Are You Using the Property as Your Chief Residence or as a Rental?

 If you live in your property and then decide to rent it out, you will most likely lose the opportunity to claim any depreciation over the time you spent living in the property.
 However, there are Government incentives and grants that mitigate this, in which case you might not need to worry about depreciation at all.